corysabol/Costanza/README.md

 ## To-Do:

+1. Define the structure of the game project and assign tasks.
+(ALL)
+2. Create a list of desired game features and then strip it down (INIT = Daniel -> all)
-1. Finish setting up the repository.
+3. Finish setting up the repository.
+(Daniel/Cory)
-2. Get SDL and GLEW running on all machines.
+4. Get SDL and GLEW running on all machines.
+(Daniel)
-3. Craft a "Main.cpp" of sorts that houses a graphics window for rendering.
+5. Craft a "Main.cpp" of sorts that houses a graphics window for rendering.

 More to-do's to come!